TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-03-18-how-to-detect-dead-php-code-in-code-review-in-7-snippets.md

 <img src="/assets/images/posts/2019/dead-code/fine.jpg" class="img-thumbnail">

 Ok, not that one.
-Let's go for 5 change files.
+Let's go **only for 7 changed files**.
 There will be 7 code snippets, each possibly with extra code that looks useful, but it doesn't do anything really.

 Then click on the button to see if you were right :)